arthur-batel/liriscat/README.md

 - `figs/` : Contains the figures of the paper
 - `liriscat/` : Contains the source code of the IMPACT model
   - `liriscat/dataset/` : Contains the code of the dataset class
-  - `liriscat/models/` : Contains the code of the **LIRISCAT model** and its abstract class, handling the learning process
+  - `liriscat/models/` : Contains the code of the **MICAT model** and its abstract class, handling the learning process
   - `liriscat/utils/` : Contains utility functions for logging, complex metric computations, configuration handling, etc.
 ## Authors